The rise of cloud computing, big data, and BYOD in the work environment has made it increasingly challenging to protect your organization’s data.

 Site Recovery can also help you meet your RTO and RPO requirements since Azure VMs can be replicated between Azure regions as a part of your strategy.
 When failover occurs, Azure VMs are created based on the replicated data.
 Site Recovery provides continuous replication for Azure VMs and VMware VMs, and replication frequency as low as 30 seconds for Hyper-V.

 Finally, Site Recovery integrates with Azure for simple application network management, including reserving IP addresses, configuring load-balancers, and integrating Azure Traffic Manager for efficient network switchovers.
-You can learn more about Microsoft’s complete integrated Azure cloud solution for backup and recovery here.
+Learn more about Microsoft’s complete integrated Azure cloud solution for backup and recovery.

 Train and test